Graph Reconstruction via MIS Queries: Lower Bounds

-We first prove that, even on an $n$-vertex cycle, $\Omega(\log n)$ queries are needed to solve \textsf{GR}.
-Our proof is based on an indistinguishability argument: At least $\Omega(\log n)$ queries are needed so that, for each pair of vertices $u,v \in V$, different outcomes from the oracle are observed. \begin{theorem} Every possibly randomized query algorithm with success probability strictly greater than $1/2$ for \textsf{Graph Reconstruction} using a \textsf{Maximal Independent Set} oracle on an $n$-vertex cycle requires $\Omega(\log n)$ queries. \end{theorem} \begin{proof} Let $\mathbf{A}$ be a randomized query algorithm that reconstructs an $n$-vertex cycle in $\ell$ rounds and succeeds with probability strictly above $\frac{1}{2}$.
-Denote by $V_1, \dots, V_{\ell}$ the query vertices and by $I_1, \dots, I_{\ell}$ the query responses.
-We associate the following complete ternary tree $\mathcal{T}$ with $\ell+1$ layers to the query vertices and responses in an execution of $\mathbf{A}$: \begin{itemize} \item The root (layer 1) is labelled with $V = [n]$. \item For an internal node in layer $i \le \ell$ with label $U \subseteq V$, the node has three children with labels $U_1, U_2, U_3$ such that $U = U_1 \ \dot{\cup} \ U_2 \ \dot{\cup} \ U_3$, and
+We first prove that, even on an $n$-vertex cycle, any randomized adaptive algorithm requires $\Omega(\log n)$ queries to solve \textsf{GR}.
+Our proof is based on an indistinguishability argument: At least $\Omega(\log n)$ queries are needed so that, for each pair of vertices $u,v \in V$, different outcomes from the oracle are observed, which is needed to distinguish all possible cycles from each other. \begin{theorem} Every possibly randomized query algorithm with success probability strictly above $1/2$ for \textsf{Graph Reconstruction} using a \textsf{Maximal Independent Set} oracle on an $n$-vertex cycle requires $\Omega(\log n)$ queries. \end{theorem} \begin{proof} Denote by $\mathcal{C}$ the family of $n$-vertex cycles on the vertex set $V$ with $|V| = n$, which serve as the input to our algorithm.

-\end{itemize} We now claim that the label of every node in the last layer $\ell+1$ (the leaves of $\mathcal{T}$) consists of at most one vertex.
-For contradiction, suppose that this is not the case and there exists a node in layer $\ell+1$ with a label that contains two distinct vertices $u,v$.
-Consider the input cycle $P$ and let $P'$ be the cycle obtained from $P$ where the position of vertices $u$ and $v$ are swapped.
-Then, $\mathbf{A}$ cannot distinguish between $P$ and $P'$ since the two vertices behaved in exactly the same way in all oracle responses, or, in other words, the queries and query responses are equally valid if the input cycle was $P'$ instead of $P$.